bill-from-ri/bill-from-ri/README.md

 Outside of my field of study, I enjoy playing Dungeons & Dragons, writing short fiction, going on hikes, and rock climbing.

 ## Ongoing Projects
 - **NIH.** I am currently wrapping up by projects at the National Library of Medicine, which primarily revolve around [PLABA](https://bionlp.nlm.nih.gov/plaba2024/).
 I have developed a suite of language models capable to identifying complex terms in biomedical abstracts and producing consumer-friendly replacements for those terms.
 It's my hope that the final product can help improve medical and scientific literacy for the general public.
-The manuscripts of two papers written about my work will be submitted for publication this October.
+The manuscripts of two papers written about my work will be submitted for publication early next semester.
 - **Senior Honors Thesis.** This fall and coming spring, I will be pursuing a Senior Honors Thesis under the mentorship of Professor Vasanth Sarathy and Professor Matthias Scheutz.
 My project involves using an LLM to generate neuro-symbolic world models of puzzle game environments.
 I hope to show that LLMs can detect patterns in these environments to learn the rules of the puzzles on their own.

 ## Featured Past Personal Projects